List of geological features on Io

 This is a list of named geological features on Io, a moon of Jupiter.
 See also the list of mountains on Io and the list of paterae on Io.

 Eruptive Centers

-Eruptive centers on Io, locations typically where major volcanic activity was observed and characterized before the volcanic landform was, are named after the gods of volcanoes and/or blacksmiths in various mythologies.
+Eruptive centers on Io, locations typically where major volcanic activity was observed and characterized before the volcanic landform was, are named after the gods of volcanoes, lightning, and/or blacksmiths in various mythologies.

 Catenae

 On Io, catenae /k@'tiːn@/ (crater chains, sg. catena) are named after sun gods in various mythologies.
 In 2006, the use of the term catena was discontinued in favor of the patera /'paet@r@/ (plural paterae /'paet@riː/).
 Below is a list of features that previously used the descriptor term catena.

 Fluctūs

 Ionian fluctus /'flVkt@s/ (areas of lava flow) are named after fire and thunder gods in various mythologies, or after locations in Greek mythology associated with Io.

 Mensae

 Ionian mensae /'mEnsiː/ (mesas, sg. mensa) are named after mythological figures associated with fire or with the nymph Io.